 11. Ice Skating

 Head over to the Stephen C. West Ice Arena for year-round ice skating.
 Public skating (and hockey sessions) are generally offered daily.
-For outdoor skating, try Maggie Pond and the rink at Gold Run Nordic Center.
+For outdoor skating, try the outdoor pond at Gold Run Nordic Center.

 12. Breckenridge Gold Runner Alpine Coaster